 Below are quick links to important websites that may assist you with your legal matters in Jackson County and Missouri.

-Felony Classifications and Penalties in Jackson County, MO
+Felony Levels and Possible Penalties in Jackson County, MO

 - Class D Felony — up to 7 years in prison